How Dubai will become the world’s most sustainable city?

 Over the past century, Dubai has experienced a dramatic transformation.
 In 1900 it was estimated that only 10,000 people lived in a desert-like city.
 Dubai currently has a population of over 2.1 million people and receives between 8-10 million visitors per year.
 Today, Dubai is regarded as one of the most cosmopolitan cities in the world.
 There is no doubt that the Emirati people have received great leadership to guide them through this visionary transformation.
 As we approach Expo 2020, Emiratis will discover what makes a sustainable city, and in particular, how Dubai will become the world’s most sustainable city.

 First of all, for a city to be sustainable it needs to encompass the three main pillars of sustainability: Environmental, Economic and Social sustainability.
 Ultimately, the key goal of any sustainable city should be to provide residents and workers with the highest quality of life together with the lowest environmental footprint.

 A good sustainable city is one where people want to live, work and visit.
 MASDAR city in Abu-Dhabi will have all of these qualities once it is eventually complete.
-Another example is The Sustainable City in Dubai, which is planned at a more sustainable scale and will complete in two phases (Phase 1 is already operational – phase 2 is expected to be operational by 2020).
+Another example is Dubai Sustainable City, which is planned at a more sustainable scale and will complete in 2016.

 Dubai, also recently announced plans for additional sustainable projects such as the Desert Rose, a 14,000-hectare smart city expected to accommodate 20,000 plots for Emiratis and will cost 20 billion AED to build.
 There is a pattern emerging from these developments – the United Arab Emirates is already emerging as a global leader in sustainability.
 This pattern became increasingly apparent, after Dubai recently set targets for itself to become one of the most sustainable cities by 2020.